therook111/lifetime-value/README.md

 ### Procedure
 - Preprocessing the dataset
+- Deciding on the loss function and the model architecture
+- Train the model
+- Inference

-### Further considerations
+### Further considerations (TBA)